samb00ka/DNSkron/README.md

 In addition to stdout output the script creates a folder with a csv file with all IP addresses found and a txt file with subdomains and IP related information.
 Timestamp shows when domain was seen on that IP for the last time.

 API limit is enough for a non-commercial daily use.
-The script was tested on Ubuntu/Debian systems.
+Amount of domains resolved from IP is limited to 1000.
+The script was tested on Ubuntu/Debian systems

-Hint: set scrolling in terminal to unlimited.
+Hint: Set scrolling in terminal to unlimited, the output may include thousands of domains

 #### License